Where She Went

 She reports on murder cases - but now she finds herself the victim of one

-Welcome to the strange new world of Melanie Black.
-She used to report on murder cases - but now she finds herself the victim of one
+She used to report on murder cases - but now she's the victim of one...

 TV journalist Melanie Black wakes up one morning next to a man she doesn't remember.
-It's not the first time - but he ignores her even though she's in his bed.
-Yet when his wife walks in with a cup of tea he greets her with a smile and to her horror, Melanie comes to realise that no one can see or hear her - because she is dead.
+When his wife walks in he greets her with a smile and to her horror, Melanie comes to realise that no one can see or hear her - because she is dead.

 But has she woken up next to her murderer?
-And where is her body?
-Why is she an invisible and uninvited guest in a house she can't leave; is she tied to this man forever?
-Is Melanie being punished in some way, or being given a chance to make amends?
+And why is she an invisible and uninvited guest in a house she can't seem to leave?

-As she begins to piece together the last days of her life and circumstances leading up to her own death it becomes clear she has to make a choice: bring her killer to justice, or wreak her own punishment on the man who murdered her.
+As she begins to piece together the last days of her life it becomes clear she has to make a choice: bring her killer to justice, or wreak her own punishment on the man who murdered her.

 B.E.
 Jones is a former journalist and police press officer, now a novelist and book obsessive.
 She was born in a small village in the South Wales valleys, north of Cardiff and started her journalism career with Trinity Mirror newspapers before becoming a broadcast journalist with BBC Wales Today.